Mike Weaver enjoyed everything about suiting up for the Canadiens and being a part of the Montreal community

 Le Dream OUT!!!

-DEFENSE FIRST OF HAB'S DREAM WEAVER
+DEFENCE FIRST OF HAB'S DREAM WEAVER

 Mike Weaver has done all right for a player who was never selected at the National Hockey League draft.